 Eat like the Japanese and live forever

 Japan has the highest life expectancy in the world.
 The Japanese prefecture of Okinawa is one of five “Blue Zones” – specific regions of the world where people live much longer than average lives and have very low rates of disease.
-One of the key factors in Japanese longevity is their diet – the Japanese traditionally eat smaller meals, more fish and plant-based foods and more nutrient-rich “superfoods”.
-As the Tokyo Olympics hits its stride, Eativity decided to have a natter with nutritionist Rick Hay about how the average Australian can incorporate traditional Japanese foods and drinks into their own diets… and maybe live long enough to get that birthday card from the Queen.
+One of the key factors in Japanese longevity is their diet.
+The Japanese traditionally eat smaller meals and more fish, plant-based foods and nutrient-rich “superfoods”.
+As the Tokyo Olympics hits its stride, Eativity decided to have a natter with nutritionist Rick Hay about how the average Aussie can eat like the Japanese… and maybe live long enough to get that birthday card from the Queen.

 “The traditional Japanese diet tends to be one that’s relatively low in fat, but high in nutrients,” Hay says.
 “They have a lot of smaller dishes; they eat foods that are high in protein and fibre, which fills you up; and there’s more variety in what they’re eating.

 “These smaller, varied dishes they have, the benefit here is that you’re getting an array of nutrients that you don’t get if you’re just eating meat and two veg.”

 The Okinowans also have a saying – “hara hachi bu” – which basically means, “eat until you’re 80 percent full”.
 Considering the fact that these guys have some of the lowest rates of Western scourges like heart disease, cancer and stroke in the world, and have an average life expectancy of 90 for women and 84 for men, it might be well worth heeding this advice.

 Below, we take a look at some of the most nutritious foods and drinks found in the traditional Japanese diet, and explore the multitude of health benefits they can offer.